Leading with Cultural Intelligence

 - Skills required to quickly understand and address complex issues

-Please refer to the 2018 Syllabus for additional course information.
-The 2019 syllabus is forthcoming.
+Please refer to the Spring Break 2019 Course Syllabus for additional course information.

 The two weeks prior to travel involve online experiences that include an introduction and orientation to the course, preparation for being abroad, and expectations.
 You are required to read materials and participate in online review and discussion sessions.
 In addition, you will submit a Leadership Self-Reflection Paper.